PortableApps/Launcher/Other/Source/Manual/advanced/debug.rst

    ``DEBUG_SEGMENT_[segment name]`` flags being turned on.

 ``DEBUG_SEGWRAP``
-   Show debug messages to announce when a :ref:`segment <advanced-segments>` is about to be executed and when it has finished.
+   Show debug messages to announce when a :ref:`segment <segments>` is about to be executed and when it has finished.

 ``DEBUG_OUTPUT`` (values: ``file``, ``messagebox``, nothing)